 - 33. Commission.
 The Planning and Zoning Commission of the Town of Trumbull. - 34.
-Community Residence for Mentally III Adults.
-See the definition set forth in Connecticut General Statutes Section 19a 507a, as the same may be amended from time to time. - 35.
-Community Residence for Mentally Retarded Adults.
-See the definition set forth in Connecticut General Statutes Section 19a 464c(e), as the same may be amended from time to time. - 36.
 Convalescent Home.
 A medical institution providing shelter, clothing and food to resident patients and meeting the definition of a Skilled Nursing Facility as that term is defined in applicable State and Federal law.
-"Convalescent Home" does not include "Rest Home". - 37.
+"Convalescent Home" does not include "Rest Home". - 35.
 County Soil and Water Conservation District.
-The Fairfield County Soil and Water Conservation District established pursuant to Connecticut General Statutes Section 22a 315, et. seq., as amended. - 38.
+The Fairfield County Soil and Water Conservation District established pursuant to Connecticut General Statutes Section 22a 315, et. seq., as amended. - 36.
 Cul-de-sac.
 The circular portion of the road at the end of a Dead End Street having a radius as required by the Town's road specifications.
-See "Dead End Street." - 39.
-Day Care Center.
+See "Dead End Street." - 37.
+Day Care Center or Facilities.
 A use of land or buildings which offers or provides a program of supplementary care for compensation to more than twelve (12) related or unrelated children, or any number of adults, outside their own homes on a regular basis for a part of the twenty-four (24) hours in one or more days in the week.
 "Day Care Center" does not include services which are (1) administered by a public or private school system which is in compliance with Connecticut General Statutes Section 10 188, (2) recreation operations such as, but not limited to, boys' and girls' clubs, church related activities, scouting, camping or community youth programs, (3) informal arrangements among neighbors or relatives in their own homes, (4) drop-in supplementary child care operations where parents are on the premises for educational or recreational purposes and the child receives such care infrequently.
-"Day Care Center" includes "Child Day Care Center" as defined in Section 19a 77 of the Connecticut General Statutes, but does not include a "Family Day Care Home" or "Group Day Care Home" as defined in said Section. - 40.
+"Day Care Center" includes "Child Care Center" as defined in Section 19a 77 of the Connecticut General Statutes, but does not include a "Family Child Care Home" or "Group Child Care Home" as defined in said Section. - 38.
 Dead End Street.
-A proposed street, or any extension of an existing street, or any combination or pattern of streets or extensions thereof, having only one outlet to a through State or Town road. - 41.
+A proposed street, or any extension of an existing street, or any combination or pattern of streets or extensions thereof, having only one outlet to a through State or Town road. - 39.
 Deck.
 An Accessory Structure consisting of one or more horizontal surfaces attached to and extending from the Dwelling and used for Accessory residential uses.
-A deck covered by a roof shall not exceed 200 square feet.
 For purposes of required Yards, a Deck shall be considered as a Building.
 See Subsection B in each zone under Article II (Permitted Accessory Uses, Buildings, and Structures).
 Compare to "Terrace".